tctien342/Dell-Inspiron-7591-Hackintosh/README.md

     <img src="./dw1820a_inject.png">
 </p>

-    + Add kext to clover:
+    + Add kext to opencore and enabled it in config.plist->kernel:
         + AirportBrcmFixup.kext
         + BrcmBluetoothInjector.kext
         + BrcmFirmwareData.kext